-On Thursday 30 July, at 3pm, we launch our multi-sector, interdisciplinary report on Resilient Communities, virtually, via Zoom.
+On Thursday 30 July, at 3pm, we launch our multi-sector, interdisciplinary report on Resilient Communities, live on Zoom.

 Everybody is welcome to join us to explore this timely report and to discuss its recommendations and practical implications for the way we organise our societies.

-The full report will be published on the Read, Watch, Listen page of our website shortly after the launch, in downloadable pdf and e-book formats.
+The full report will be published on the Read, Watch, Listen page of our website during the launch, in downloadable PDF and e-book formats.

 Insight and recommendations